Morrell's Brewing Company: Closure

-Post-brewing operations

-In 1998 Michael Cannon, owner of the US hamburger chain Fuddruckers, bought Morrell's 132 tied pubs for £48 million through a new company, Morrells of Oxford.
+Michael Cannon, owner of the US hamburger chain Fuddruckers, bought Morrell's estate of 132 tied pubs for £48 million through a new company, Morrells of Oxford.
 In 2002 Cannon sold 107 of the pubs to Greene King for £67 million.

-Development of the Lion Brewery site

 The Lion Brewery site was redeveloped for luxury apartments in 2002.
 The waterwheel and yellow brick chimney were retained but only the façades were retained of the other buildings.